TheLat/MemoryManager/README.md

 ```
 Pointer<object, 1> Variable;
 ```
-You can replace the number with any number, though must be a constant.
+You can replace the number with any number, though must be a constant and must be greater than 0.
 This number will be the initial size of the array.
 ```
 T& operator[] (int i)
 ```